Taíno: Origins

 DNA studies have suggested that the historic Taíno descended from "a wave of pottery-making farmers" known as the Ceramic Age people, who entered the Caribbean from the northeastern coast of South America 2,500 years ago.
 There they encountered the earlier Archaic Age people who had arrived "some 6,000 or 7,000 years ago" from Central and South America.
 Ancestry studies suggest the Taíno and these earlier Indigenous populations did not often intermarry—supporting earlier theories that the Ceramic Age people supplanted the Archaic Age people—but newer evidence suggests Archaic Age people may have survived until around 900CE in western Cuba.

-In Puerto Rico, 21st-century studies indicate that a high proportion of people have Amerindian mtDNA, likely as a result of intermarriage during the early part of European colonization.
+In Puerto Rico, 21st-century studies indicate that a high proportion of people have Amerindian mtDNA, likely as a result of intermarriage during the early part of European colonisation.
 A small group of Taíno may also have survived in the mountains at Indiera Alta.
 DNA analysis suggests Puerto Ricans' Indigenous ancestry may derive from both the Ceramic Age people and the earlier Archaic Age people.
 The authors conclude that "a strong non-Amazonian contribution to the Taíno gene pool cannot be discarded from the data".
 Archaeological evidence, particularly pottery, also suggests that Taíno groups in Puerto Rico and Hispaniola may have had both Ceramic and Archaic origins.